spanner888/CamScripts/README_outline.md

 Both example files provide full automation, ie once user has set desired properties and actions, running each script requires no further user interaction.

+TODO: remove what was last example 4 - no longer req - invisble mostly to user
+        NB new last example needs doc - creates 1xTB for EVERY shape.

 REDUCE to KISS/short generic - each example is on command call to the associated library, complete wtih example properties, either in the function call, or in variables prior.
 >>>>>MAYBE EVEN THE **entire** SECTION MUCH SHORTER...keep the intro stuff, but shorten if poss, maybe skip some images??